yona-lang/homepage/content/docs/syntax.md

 Both `then` and `else` parts must be defined.
 The expression after `if` must evaluate to a boolean value.
 Empty sequence, dictionary or similar will not work!
 New lines are allowed, but not required.

 ## **module expression**
 `module` is an expression representing a set of records (optional) and functions.
 A module must export at least one function, others may be private - usable only from functions defined within the same module.
 Records are always visible only within the same module and may not be exported.
 A module may be defined as a file - then the file must take name of the module + `.yatta` suffix.
+Also, se section about [module loader]({{< ref "module-loader" >}}) for details regarding loading modules.

 ```haskell
 module package\DemoMmodule